Course

 Overview

-Course Description
+Course description

-Through lecture/demonstrations, lab and studio work, students will learn to record and mix audio in a project studio environment.
+Through lecture, demonstrations, lab and studio work, students will learn to record and mix audio in a project studio environment.
 Emphasis will be placed on understanding the underlying concepts and theory of digital audio recording.
 Students will also begin to work with a large format recording console in a professional recording studio.
 Using both hardware and Pro Tools software, students will produce several recorded tracks.
-Students will be given the opportunity to earn their Avid Pro Tools 101 certification at the end of the course.

-Course Content
+Course content

-1. Theoretical concepts, including formats, bit depth, Nyquist theory, Fourier Transforms, etc.
+1. Theoretical concepts, including formats, bit depth, Nyquist theory, Fourier transforms, etc.

 2. Audio interfaces: connectivity, sample rates, form factors